coreinfrastructure/best-practices-badge/doc/implementation.md

 If it fails, you may need to use "rake db:rollback" to roll it back.

+You may also need to modify tests in the tests/ subdirectory, or modify the autofill code in the app/lib/ directory.

 Be sure to "git add" all new files, including any migration files, and then use "git commit" and "git push".